garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 should trigger a graceful shutdown of the processes associated with the connection.

-Normally this would be done by using [supervisor:terminate_child/2], however this has two problems.
+Normally this would be done by using [supervisor:terminate_child/2].
+However, this has two problems.

 1. It requires the child to know the ID of the child that needs to be terminated.